-Ironically, the church owes its present form to the anticlerical fury of anarchists who on July 18, 1936, burned nearly all of Barcelona's churches as a reprisal against the alliance of army, church, and oligarchy during the military rebellion.
+Ironically, the church owes its present form to the anticlerical fury of anarchists who, on July 18, 1936, burned nearly all of Barcelona's churches as a reprisal against the alliance of army, church, and oligarchy during the military rebellion.
 The basilica, filled with ornate side chapels and choir stalls, burned for 11 days, and nearly crumbled as a result of the heat.
-Restored after the end of the Spanish civil war by a series of Bauhaus-trained architects, Santa Maria del Mar has become one of the city's most universally admired architectural gems.
+Restored after the end of the Civil War by a series of Bauhaus-trained architects, Santa Maria del Mar has become one of the city's most universally admired architectural gems.

 The paintings in the keystones overhead represent, from the front, the Coronation of the Virgin, the Nativity, the Annunciation, the equestrian figure of the father of Pedro IV, King Alfons, and the Barcelona coat of arms.

 The 34 lateral chapels are dedicated to different saints and images.
 The first chapel to the left of the altar (No. 20) is the Capella del Santo Cristo (Chapel of the Holy Christ), its stained-glass window an allegory of Barcelona's 1992 Olympic Games, complete with names of medalists and key personalities of the day in tiny letters.